Oneirocom/Magick/README.md

 npm run migrate
 ```

-### Supabase public database

-> Note: This is a public database, so _please don't store any sensitive data here_.

-Magick can connect to a test database on [Supabase](https://supabase.com/).
-It is ok to use for trial purposes, but it will be wiped regularly and is not a good place to store your spells.

-Instead, one should enable Postgres database in the [`.env` file](.env)

 ### Deploy your own Postgres database

 To deploy your own database, we suggest using Supabase or another Postgres database.
 The current setup for events and documents requires the [`pgvector`](https://supabase.com/docs/guides/database/extensions/pgvector) extension to be enabled.